yimuchen/UserUtils/Common/doc/ArgumentExtender.md

 ```

 The scheme is effectively a list of two strings, the first being which option to
 use, the second the string to be used in the final path name (can be blank).
+This
-This will generate the file name based on the input arguments and the defined
+will generate the file name based on the input arguments and the defined strings.
-strings.
-Note that the raw, string-like input will be used, so if you input a
+Note that the raw, string-like input will be used, so if you input a integer
-integer argument as as 1e6, and another time like 100000, this will generate
+argument as 1e6, and another time like 100000, this will generate different file
-different file names, even if the setup is entirely the same.
-(Strictly
+names, even if the setup is entirely the same.
+(Strictly speaking, it will not
-speaking, it will not actually be a list of two string, but for most use cases,
+actually be a list of two string, but for most use cases, this will what it will
-this will what it will look like.)
+look like.)

 The directory scheme is to use different inputs to generated nested directory
 names, while the name scheme will generate the resulting base name of the file.
-A few things points to clean up is that decimal points will be replaced with the
+A few points to clear up is that decimal points will be replaced with the
 character 'p', and list arguments will be separated by the '-' character.
 The
 character separating the option inputs values will simply be '_'.
 If the
-argument doesn't exists, the the string is simply not generated.
+argument doesn't exist, then the string is simply not generated.

 A bunch of functions is also available for generating file paths with commonly
 used file extensions.